JuliaDynamics/Associations.jl/docs/src/mutualinfo.md

     estimators = estimators, base = base)
 ```

-Wee see that the [`Lord`](@ref) estimator, which estimates local volume elements using a singular-value decomposition (SVD) of local neighborhoods, outperforms the other estimators by a large margin.
+We see that the [`Lord`](@ref) estimator, which estimates local volume elements using a singular-value decomposition (SVD) of local neighborhoods, outperforms the other estimators by a large margin.

 ### Reproducing Kraskov et al. (2004)

+Here, we'll reproduce Figure 4 from Kraskov et al. (2004)'s seminal paper on the nearest-neighbor based mutual information estimator.
+We'll estimate the mutual information
+between marginals of a bivariate Gaussian for a fixed time series length of 2000,
+varying the number of neighbors. *Note: in the original paper, they show multiple
+curves corresponding to different time series length.
+We only show two single curves:
+one for the [`KSG1`](@ref) estimator and one for the [`KSG2`](@ref) estimator*.

 ```@example ex_mutualinfo
 using CausalityTools